-The financial Sector regulation Act came into effect 1 April 2018, on this date the Prudential Authority (PA) and the Financial Sector Conduct Authority (FSCA) were established.
-The PA and FSCA will therefore issue joint standards and conduct standards in terms of the provisions of FSRA and the Financial Markets Act.
+The Financial Sector Regulation Act came into effect 1 April 2018, on this date the Prudential Authority (PA) and the Financial Sector Conduct Authority (FSCA) were established.
+The PA and FSCA have issued joint standards and conduct standards in terms of the provisions of FSRA and the Financial Markets Act.
 The joint standards and conduct standards relate to licensing requirements for TRs and additional duties, Reporting obligations for OTC derivatives, Conduct requirements for authorised OTC derivatives providers, criteria for OTC derivatives providers.
-The standards are currently undergoing parliamentary processes.
-Once complete, the PA and FSCA will determine the effective dates of these standards.
+These standards have been finalised and are in force.
+The Authorities are currently in the process of finalising the Joint Standard on Margin Requirements.
+Once finalised the Joint Standard will have to undergo the parliamentary process.